LIVE NIRVANA TOUR HISTORY: CHRONOLOGY OF NEWLY SURFACED NIRVANA RECORDINGS (2009 ONWARDS)

 New video for this concert.
 The show was filmed with a static camera from above, resulting in a nice overview.
 Besides a cut in "Love Buzz", the video is complete and also contains some footage from before and after the concert.
 Both audio and video quality are fairly nice.

-analog soundboard audio recording soundboard audio SBD#3e ANA(2) > FLAC [44.1 & 48kHz] 4 min.
+2012/03/28 1988/06/30 Seattle analog soundboard audio recording soundboard audio SBD #1a ANA(2) > FLAC [44.1 & 48kHz] 4 min.
 9.5 LNDU

 LNSH

 This is a very interesting little piece of history, namely the first mix of Love Buzz without re-recorded vocals (and therefore a never before heard vocal track) and a longer "Montage Of Heck" intro.
-Excellent quality for a second gen tape and also features some introductary noise that isn't available anywhere else.
+Excellent quality for a second gen tape and also features some introductory noise that isn't available anywhere else.

-2012/02/28 1993/11/13 Washington analog audience audio recording audience audio AUD#2b ANA(2) > FLAC [44.1 & 48kHz] 102 min.
+2012/02/28 1993/11/13 Washington analog audience audio recording audience audio AUD #2b ANA(2) > FLAC [44.1 & 48kHz] 102 min.
 6.5 LNDU

 LNTH